afqueiruga/afqueiruga.github.io/CV.md

 # Pipeline

-- Reagan, M. T., G. J. Moridis, and **A. F. Queiruga**, "Simulation of Gas Production from Multilayered Hydrate Bearing Media with Fully Coupled Flow, Thermal, Chemical and Geomechanical Processes using TOUGH+Millstone: Part 3: Production Simulation Results," under review in Transport in Porous Media.
 - Abali, B. E. and **A. F. Queiruga**, "Theory and computation of electromagnetic fields and thermomechanical structure interaction for systems undergoing large deformations," under review in the Journal of Computational Physics.
-- Reagan, M. T., G. J. Moridis, **A. F. Queiruga**, and S.J.
-Kim, "System Response to Gas Production from a Heterogeneous Hydrate Accumulation at the UBGH2-6 Site of the Ulleung Basin in the Korean East Sea," under review in the Journal of Petroleum Science and Engineering.

 # Publications

+1. Reagan, M. T., G. J. Moridis, and **A. F. Queiruga**, "Simulation of Gas Production from Multilayered Hydrate Bearing Media with Fully Coupled Flow, Thermal, Chemical and Geomechanical Processes using TOUGH+Millstone: Part 3: Production Simulation Results," in press at Transport in Porous Media.
+1. Reagan, M. T., G. J. Moridis, **A. F. Queiruga**, and S.J.
+Kim, "System Response to Gas Production from a Heterogeneous Hydrate Accumulation at the UBGH2-6 Site of the Ulleung Basin in the Korean East Sea," under press at the Journal of Petroleum Science and Engineering.
 1. Moridis, G. J., **A. F. Queiruga**, and M. T. Reagan, ["Simulation of Gas Production from Multilayered Hydrate Bearing Media with Fully Coupled Flow, Thermal, Chemical and Geomechanical Processes using TOUGH+Millstone: Part 1: Numerical Modeling of Hydrates,"](https://rdcu.be/bpHal)
    Transport in Porous Media, 2019. [doi: 10.1007/s11242-019-01254-6](https://doi.org/10.1007/s11242-019-01254-6)